kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

-# Use of KY-013 almost supported, but not yet

 You'll need to download four files: the .ino and the three .h files.
 IF USING TTGO XI/WeMo XI YOU'LL ALSO NEED WHAT YOU'LL FIND AT   https://github.com/wemos/Arduino_XI  (IDE support for TTGO XI/WeMo XI), BUT IF YOU COMPILE UNDER LINUX, READ THAT ISSUES SECTION FOR THE BOARDS.TXT FILE MODIFICATION DUE TO THE DIRECTORY DELIMITER CHARACTER DIFFERENCE ( \ -> / )
 # Arduino_home_thermostat
 I use this sketch in the Arduino UNO, Mega2560, Leonardo and Wemo XI (TTGO XI) as my thermostat, and you can easily modify it for humidistat as well.
 I have compiled it for all boards I could select in the IDE and ensured it would compile for the boards having at least 32K flash.
-This version allows the thermostat mode of "auto" in all boards but does not have KY-013 analog sensor calibration.

 Currently DHT11, DHT22, and KY-013 sensors only are supported.
 Obviously, the DHT sensors can connect to Digital and dual- mode pins while the KY-013 can connect to Analog and dual-mode pins.
 UNDOCUMENTED FOR LACK OF FLASH IN SOME BOARDS: I